hrastogi123/Blogger-Web_Design/README.md

-# Blogger-Website
+# Blogger-Web_Design
--a simple website for blogger.
+-a simple web design for blogger Website.